Sports & Spinal Physio – Frequently Asked Questions

-Yes our Podiatrist uses Video Gait Analysis to assess foot function and order individual custom moulded orthotics – excellent for helping with Achilles Tendon, shin, knee and lower back problems.
-For more information please contact us through our contact us page (Link)
+Yes we use Video Gait Analysis to assess foot function and can provide you with prefabricated orthotics – excellent for helping with Achilles Tendon, shin, knee and lower back problems.
+For more information please contact us through our contact us page.

 Are you regulated or affiliated to any professional bodies?

-All of our therapists are regulated by the Health Professions Council http://www.hpc-uk.org/
+All of our Physiotherapists are regulated by the Health Professions Council https://www.hcpc-uk.org/

 Our Physiotherapists are also members of the Chartered Society of Physiotherapy http://www.csp.org.uk/ and Physio First http://www.physiofirst.org.uk/